The Penguin Hideout

 It’s that time of year again, time for mPOLs!
 There has is a lot of things to reflect on so far this year, and many opportunities for growth so guess what?
 I’m going to tell you about them, because that’s kinda the point of mPOL’s.
 Welcome to another post:

 During this school year, I have faced many challenges, broken many barriers, and learnt.
 A lot.
-I’m here to tell what exactly that I have learned, and what I can and will improve upon through the rest of this school year.
+I’m here to tell you what exactly that I have learned, and what I can and will improve upon through the rest of this school year.

 It was definitely an improvement in quality from my Run!
 Remakes: